-Red Hat OpenShift is a container-based application platform that is built on open source technologies and principles, such as Kubernetes, and enhances them and enables enterprises to also benefit from open source.
+Red Hat OpenShift Container Platform (RHOCP) is a container-based application platform that is built on open-source technologies and principles, such as Kubernetes, and enhances them and enables enterprises to also benefit from open-source.
 Red Hat OpenShift Container Platform 4.2 was released for IBM LinuxONE servers in February of 2020.
-Since then, organizations can use enterprise server capabilities, such as security features, scalability, and reliability, to run cloud-native applications and accelerate their digital transformation.
-Application developers and operations teams can use OpenShift as a powerful tool to easily manage their container environment and see how they are organized through an intuitive web interface.
+Since then, versions have been released at the same time for x86, PPC64 and LinuxONE.
+With RHOCP, organizations can use enterprise server capabilities, such as security features, scalability, and reliability, to run cloud-native applications and accelerate their digital transformation.
+Application developers and operations teams can use RHOCP as a powerful tool to easily manage their container environment and see how they are organized through an intuitive web interface.

-1.5 Cloud computing blueprint for IBM LinuxONE
+1.6 Cloud computing blueprint for IBM LinuxONE

-LinuxONE is designed to play an integral part in your private, public or hybrid cloud infrastructure.
+IBM LinuxONE is designed to play an integral part in your private, public or hybrid cloud infrastructure.
 A wide range of organizations, from small businesses to large institutions, are using the unique security capabilities of LinuxONE to power their private and hybrid cloud.
-Cloud Service Providers are using LinuxONE technology to add next-level security and stability to its public cloud services.
-LinuxONE also plays a critical role in IBM's public cloud offering as the Hyper Protect Service Portfolio is based on the technology.
+Cloud Service Providers are using IBM LinuxONE technology to add next-level security and stability to its public cloud services.
+IBM LinuxONE also plays a critical role in IBM's public cloud offering as the Hyper Protect Service Portfolio is based on the technology.

-Figure 1-2 shows the IBM LinuxONE platform ready for each layer of cloud.
+Figure 1-8 shows the IBM LinuxONE platform ready for each layer of cloud.

-Figure 1-2 IBM LinuxONE is "cloud ready"
+Figure 1-8 IBM LinuxONE is "cloud ready"

-1.5.1 Cloud Solutions on IBM LinuxONE
+1.6.1 Cloud solutions on IBM LinuxONE